stupendous-man/goctopus/ecosystem/README.md

-# groketa-ecosystem
+# goctopus-ecosystem

-The goctupus-ecosystem is being developed as a scripted dockerized environment consisting of multiple containers that can be used to test the functionality of the goctupus framework.
+The goctopus-ecosystem is being developed as a scripted dockerized environment consisting of multiple containers that can be used to test the functionality of the goctupus framework.

 ## Current List of Supported Integrations